morisawausa/QATool/README.md

 ### Log a Test Result
 **report.add**(master, glyph, header, desc, passed)

 Use this method when reporting a test result.
+This does 2 things:
-This logs a line item under `TEST RESULTS` on the final report output.
+1. Logs a line item under `TEST RESULTS` on the final report output.
+2. Adds the description text as an annotation onto the glyph.
+If there is a specific point included in the description, it will attach the annotation to that point; if not, it will attach the annotation at the top left corner of the glyph.

 - `master` (string) The name of the master
 - `glyph` (string) The name of the glyph